Self-styled order: Recognition of orders as genuine

 Many countries do not regulate the wearing of decorations, and remain neutral as to whether any particular order is legitimate or not.
 Other countries explicitly regulate what decorations are accepted as legitimate.
-For example, in Sweden, decisions about medals and orders worn on a military uniform has been delegated to the General Staff.
+For example, in Sweden, official decisions about medals and orders worn on military uniforms are made by the General Staff.

 The criteria of France provide an illustrative example of those nations which take a more regulatory approach: only decorations recognised by the Chancery of the Legion of Honour may be worn publicly, and permission must be sought and granted to wear any foreign awards or decorations.
 Dynastic orders are prohibited unless the dynasty in question is currently recognised as sovereign.
 (For example, the Royal Victorian Order is explicitly recognised, whereas the Order of Saints Maurice and Lazarus is not.)
 Failure to comply is punishable by law.
 A non-exhaustive list of collectively authorised orders is published by the French government.

 Another example is the United Kingdom, where legitimacy of any particular order is determined by the Monarch.